nginx/unit-docs/source/configuration.rst

           }
       }

-   Any methods will match except :samp:`HEAD` and :samp:`GET`.

-   You can also combine certain special characters in a pattern:
+   You can also combine certain special characters in a pattern.
+Here, any URIs will match except the ones containing :samp:`/api/`:

    .. code-block:: json